Teasing Master Takagi-san: The Movie: Marketing

 Commercial videos for Teasing Master Takagi-san: The Movie were released in 2022, one in February and two in March.
 A teaser visual and trailer for the film were released in March 2022.
 The main visual for the film was released in April 2022.
 A new trailer for the film was released in May 2022.
 Teasing Master Takagi-san "Movie" Volume (からかい上手の高木さん “映画”巻), a 68-page booklet comprising the remade version of the first chapter of Teasing Master Takagi-san manga series ("Eraser" (消しゴム, Keshigomu)) and a new chapter based on a scene in the film titled "Starting Tomorrow" (明日から, Ashita Kara), was also announced as a gift during the film's first week of release in Japan.
 In July 2022, Sentai Filmworks released the film's official trailer in anticipation of its release in the United States.

 Release

 Theatrical

 Teasing Master Takagi-san: The Movie held its early screening in Toho Cinemas Hibiya in Chiyoda, Tokyo on June 4, 2022, and was released in Japan by Toho Visual Entertainment on June 10.
 The film was screened at the Sanuki Film Festival in Takamatsu, Kagawa on February 4–5, 2023.

 The film held its United States premiere at Anime Expo in Regal Cinemas in Los Angeles on July 3, 2022, and was screened for two days starting August 14.
 It was screened at the Jamnime Festival 2023 in Thailand on February 3–5.

 Home media

 Teasing Master Takagi-san: The Movie was released on Blu-ray and DVD in Japan on November 16, 2022, and began streaming on Amazon Prime Video in the country on January 10, 2023.
-Sentai Filmworks released the film on Blu-ray in the United States and Canada on February 28, 2023.
+The film was released on Blu-ray by Sentai Filmworks in the United States and Canada on February 28, 2023, and began streaming on Hidive on June 18.